Itanagar- MG Park at Nitivihar, Full of garbage- says locals

 Some of such parks need proper fencing and renovation and repairing and appeal the authority to view it seriously and take immediate step for its better upkeep.

-Meanwhile, the people residing in Niti Vihar area appeal to the IMC authority specially the new elected team of Itanagar Municipal Corporation to visit all the park of capital city and take proper steps for beautification, renovation and keeping these park clean and maintained.
+Meanwhile, the people residing in Niti Vihar area appeal to the authorities to visit all the park of capital city and take proper steps for beautification, renovation and keeping these park clean and maintained.